Changan X7

-The Oshan X7 is a 5 and 7-seater mid-size crossover produced by Changan Automobile under the Oshan brand (known as Oushan in some markets).
+The Changan X7 Plus, or previously known as Oshan X7, is a mid-size crossover SUV produced by Changan Automobile under the Oshan brand.
+The vehicle was renamed to the Changan brand after the Oshan brand was discontinued in 2024.

 History

 On 25 July 2019, it became the second car to ever be launched into space, as a dummy payload on iSpace's Hyperbola-1 rocket maiden flight.

 Overview

 The X7 debuted on the 2019 Shanghai Auto Show and was launched on the Chinese auto market right after with prices ranging from 79,900 yuan to 119,900 yuan.
-The Oshan X7 was branded under Oshan, Changan's affordable premium brand, a sub-brand that focuses on building passenger vehicles which was separated from the Oushang brand and also referred to as Oshan.
-Oushan/Oshan was known for producing compact MPVs and crossovers, with the COS1° being the first product of the brand.

 Powertrain

 The X7 is powered by a 1.5-litre turbo engine producing 131 kW and 265 Nm, or an electric version with a range of around 250 mi.